Eco Community

 In January 2023, Epson Sales Japan hosted an environmental management seminar entitled "Future Supplier Engagement as Seen by Sustainable Companies."
 It was open to companies interested in eco-conscious initiatives in their supply chains.
 In addition to members of Kokuyo Co., Ltd. and Seiko Epson Corporation who are responsible for promoting those companies’ sustainability efforts, the seminar featured an expert speaker, Mitsuru Omori, Senior Manager at The Japan Research Institute, Limited.
 The two companies introduced their past efforts and discussed market trends and the environmental responses that will be required of supply chains in the future and shared with participants the current status and prospects of supplier engagement in the decarbonization trend.

-Epson Wins Third Consecutive Award at ESG Finance Awards Japan
+Epson Wins fourth Consecutive Award at ESG Finance Awards Japan

 The ESG Finance Awards Japan, organized by the Ministry of the Environment, recognizes progressive, exemplary initiatives driven by investors, financial institutions, financial services providers, and companies that have made an impact by actively engaging in ESG financing or environmental and social enterprises with the goal of encouraging the spread and expansion of ESG financing.
 In the Environmentally Sustainable Company category, companies are evaluated on the quality of their information disclosures concerning things such as risks, business opportunities, and strategic opportunities related to environmental issues that could have a substantial impact on corporate value and on the effectiveness that the initiatives they have disclosed have had on corporate management.

-Epson was selected as an "Environmentally Sustainable Company" and was awarded Silver, making this the third consecutive year that Epson has been recognized in the Environmentally Sustainable Company category.
-(February 2024)
+Epson was selected as an "Environmentally Sustainable Company" and was awarded Silver, making this the fourth consecutive year that Epson has been recognized in the Environmentally Sustainable Company category.
+(February 2025)

 Environmental Value Award at the 3rd Annual Nikkei SDGs Management Grand Prix